 Adjoining the Historical Center is Ohio Village, which recreates a typical county-seat town in Ohio during the mid 19th century, about the time of the Civil War.
 Ohio Village features events year-round including a Dickens of a Christmas, bringing Christmas to life in a Victorian wonderland, and a Glorious Fourth Independence Day Celebration.

 Columbus also docks the only existing reproduction of Christopher Columbus' flagship, the Santa Maria.
 More than 500 years later, you can tour the world's most authentic, musieum-quality replica of the flagship.
 Fascinating displays show the ra-ragning imapct of the encounter of two worlds that existed in 1492.

-The Ohio Statehouse has served as the heart of Ohio democracy for the last 150 years and stands as a symbol of the legislative and executive branches of state government, and the people of Ohio.
+Serving as the heart of Ohio democracy for the last 150 years, the Ohio Statehouse stands as a symbol of the legislative and executive branches of state government, and the people of Ohio.
 After 22 years of construction, the Ohio Statehouse was completed in 1861 at the beginning of the Civil War.
 One hundred and fifty years later, it continues to serve as heart of Ohio democracy.
 Tours are available of the building, which serves as both a place of learning and the state's working seat of government.
 Visitors can experience Ohio's rich history and witness the making of history through the modern lawmaking process.